nuttann/nuttann.github.io/NuttannStuff.md

 FYI I have both - Spec Alt and Spec Evok augs in.
 One mage I talked to, didn't think they did much good anymore, and I haven't checked recently, but they used to reduce mana costs in associated lines.
-(Some of our dots including Nature's use Evok like nukes) I do have the spec augs in bank if they every are useful enough.
+(Some of our dots including Nature's use Evok like nukes) I do have the other spec augs in bank if they every are useful enough.
 Below is /output inventory - edited to clean up and added notes

 General 1	Deep Caverns Collector's Case -- Kept this first so looted collectibles went to here.